Trump On Brink Of Unprecedented Second Impeachment - UrduPoint

 On a quick trip to Texas on Tuesday he visited the US-Mexico border wall, which he regards as one of his biggest achievements.
 But the brief, low-energy speech he made there did nothing to recapture his rapidly sliding momentum.

-His insistence that his infamous speech to the crowd had been "totally appropriate" and that he bore no blame infuriated allies and opponents alike.
+His insistence that his infamous speech to the crowd on January 6 had been "totally appropriate" and that he bore no blame for the attack on the Capitol infuriated allies and opponents alike.

 - Republican cracks - While the House impeachment is all but assured, it had seemed highly unlikely that the Republican-controlled Senate would follow through with a trial.